Performances and Activities FREE and Open to the Public

-Participate in informal discussions about American Indian culture with staff and volunteers from the Kansas City Indian Center.
-The mission of the Kansas City Indian Center is to encourage social, educational, and economic advancement of the American Indian community by promoting traditional cultural values.
+Participate in informal discussions about Native American culture with staff and volunteers from Haskell Indian Nations University Alumni Association and the Kansas City Indian Center.
+Play games and view a book display from the Kansas City Indian Center collection.

-Learn about selected objects in the museum’s collection.
+Learn about select objects in the museum collection.

 Library Coloring Activity